-The negative effects Chemotherapy can have on your body including your brain
+The negative effects Chemotherapy can have on your body, including your brain

 Cancer is on the rise in our modern society.
-Sadly it is still not talked about openly.
+Sadly, it is still not talked about openly.
 People do not always dare to admit they have cancer.
-Modern medicine mainly focuses on radiotherapy and chemotherapy and it is a miracle your immune system can take this brutal attack and you survive it.
+Modern medicine mainly focuses on radiotherapy and chemotherapy, and it is a miracle your immune system can take this brutal attack and you survive it.

 After eating the wrong foods over a certain period (this varies from person to person), these cells might start to mutate.
 Cancer cells like an unhealthy environment, an environment which lacks oxygen, an environment which is toxic with unhealthy things like additives, sugar and or artificial sweeteners, pesticides, the wrong fats, plastics, processed foods, all the things which actually should not be in our body.

 Doctors and scientists refer to this as a chemotherapy-related cognitive impairment or chemotherapy-related cognitive dysfunction.
 The people who suffer this will say their brain does not function the same as before the chemo, their brain simply feels damaged.

-If you had chemotherapy you might find you suffer some or all of the following symptoms:
+If you had chemotherapy, you might find you suffer some or all of the following symptoms:

 Difficulty concentrating, multitasking or learning new things

 Short attention span